 The Best of Medellín

-Besides this article about the 20 best mobile apps to use in Medellín and Colombia, Medellin Guru has several more articles about the best and top places and things to do in Medellín including:
+Besides this article about the 20 best mobile apps to use in Medellín and Colombia, Medellin Guru has several additional best of Medellín articles:

 - 12 Best Museums of Medellín and the Aburrá Valley